 When Crystal Sparkman started Bake Eat Love, it was an at-home business, but over the past few years, it has grown to serve more than 400 clients.
 Bake Eat Love offers a variety of sweets such as cakes, cupcakes, cookies and more.

 Basil and Bunny

-The Basil and Bunny truck makes the vegan version of all your favorite comfort foods.
+The Basil and Bunny truck, affectionately named “Fluffy,” now has a bricks and mortar home at Bristol’s new Unity Park mill complex.
+Owners Lyslie (who started the whole idea on her plant-based blog) and her husband, Mathiew Medeiros, make the vegan versions of all your favorite comfort foods.
 Think plant-based takes on mile-high burgers made with housemade bean and mushroom patties or loaded fried chicken sandwiches made with crispy seitan.
-Bunny Mobile sometimes has a spot behind Hope and Main in Warren, but is also on the move to local breweries.
-They will also open a brick and mortar spot late spring on Wood Street in Bristol.
+The Bunny mobile sometimes has a spot behind Hope and Main in Warren, but is also on the move to local breweries.
+Online Ordering is available during business hours.

 Wellness is a passion project for Beecher’s Botanicals founder, Jessica Beecher.
 The indie skin care brand feeds your skin with raw organic ingredients.
 Our faves include the hibiscus melting cleanser, the pumpkin enzyme face peel, the in-shower skin treatment and the soap sampler

 7 Main St., North Kingstown, 401-268-5153, binnsyboutique.com